Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: A generic dynamic programming algorithm for solving the optimal, proper decision tree problem

-As mentioned, numerous algorithms can generate permutations efficiently \citep{sedgewick1977permutation}.
-One possible definition of a $K$-permutation generator is defined through a\emph{ $K$-combination} generator—$K$-permutations are simply all possible rearrangements (permutations) of each $K$-combination.
+As noted, $K$-permutations are among the one of the best understood combinatorial objects \citep{sedgewick1977permutation}.
+One possible definition of a $K$-permutation generator is defined through a\emph{ $K$-combination} generator---$K$-permutations are simply all possible rearrangements (permutations) of each $K$-combination.
 In other words, we can define $\mathit{kperms}_{K}$ by the following